saeg/mobileapps/tools/iccta/README.md

 4.1) java -jar iccta.jar -apkPath path_to_apk -androidJars ..\androidjars\platforms -iccProvider Epicc -nocallbacks -nostatic -intentMatchLevel 3 -nopaths -pathalgo sourceonly

-Observation: The above command line allowed to run the tool within minutes. the command:
+Observation: The above command line allowed to run the tool within minutes.
+The command:

 java -jar iccta.jar -apkPath path_to_apk -androidJars ..\androidjars\platforms -iccProvider Epicc -nocallbacks

-took a couple of hours and the computer run out of memory.
+may take a couple of hours and make the computer run out of memory, depending on the application.